-Name of the Director Mr. Alok Gupta Mr. Maneck Navel Mulla Date of Birth 02/05/1966 03/07/1974 Category Managing Director Non-Executive Non Independent Director Nationality Indian Indian Age 58 Years 10 months 50 Years 9 months DIN 02330045 02451544 Qualification Business Management from the Institute of University of Bombay and bachelor's degree in law (LL.B) from University of Bombay.
-Date of first Appointment on the Board 01/09/2023 03/02/2022 Experience & Expertise in specific functional area He has over 2 decades of experience in legal consulting, offering deep expertise and strategic advisory across diverse legal domains No. of shares held in the Company Nil Nil Board Membership of other listed Companies Nil Nil Last drawn remuneration from the Company (up to March 31, 2025) Kindly refer the section titled 'Report on Corporate Governance' of the 17 th Annual Report of the Company accompanying this Notice.
+Name of the Director Mr. Alok Gupta Mr. Maneck Navel Mulla Date of Birth 02/05/1966 03/07/1974 Category Managing Director Non-Executive Non Independent Director Nationality Indian Indian Age 58 Years 10 months 50 Years 9 months DIN 02330045 02451544 Qualification Business Management from the Institute of He holds a bachelor's degree in Commerce (Financial Accounting and Auditing) from University of Bombay and bachelor's degree in law (LL.B) from University of Bombay.
+Date of first Appointment on the Board 01/09/2023 03/02/2022 Experience & Expertise in specific functional area With over 36 years of leadership experience spanning management, project execution, and financial services, he brings strategic depth across industries.
+He has over 2 decades of experience in legal consulting, offering deep expertise and strategic advisory across diverse legal domains No. of shares held in the Company Nil Nil Board Membership of other listed Companies Nil Nil Last drawn remuneration from the Company (up to March 31, 2025) Kindly refer the section titled 'Report on Corporate Governance' of the 17 th Annual Report of the Company accompanying this Notice.
 Corporate Governance' of the 17 th Annual Number of Board Meetings attended by the Director during the FY March 31, 2025 Mr. Alok attended 16 meeting out of 17 meetings in the financial year 2024-25 Mr. Maneck attended 13 meeting out of 17 meetings in the financial year 2024-25 Chairmanships/Memberships of the Committees of the Company Risk Management Committee - Chairman Audit Committee - Member Nomination and Remuneration Committee - Member Risk Management Committee - Member Corporate Social Responsibility - Member Membership/ Chairmanship of Committees across other Public Companies (listed as well as unlisted) NA NA List of Directorship in other Companies.
 1. ABD Maestro Private Limited Nil Relationship with other Directors, Manager and other Key Managerial Personnel of the Company N.A.
 N.A.
-List of Companies from which resigned in the past three years NA NA Terms and Conditions of appointment or re-appointment Managing Director liable to retirement by rotation.
-Non-Executive Non-Independent Director liable to retirement by rotation.
+List of Companies from which resigned in the past three years NA NA Terms and Conditions of Managing Director liable to retirement by Non-Executive Non-Independent Director liable to